Siftman/siftman/README.md

 </p>

 ## ✍️ Writing
-Sometimes I publish articles!
+Every once in a while I publish articles on medium!
 Check out my take on consensus algorithms in my article:
 [What are Consensus Algorithms - Part 1](https://medium.com/@syhsamiei/what-are-consensus-algorithms-part1-80a97a45df24)

 ## 🔗 Connect